Demon's Souls: Awards

 In their 2009 Best and Worst Awards, GameSpot awarded Demon's Souls with Overall Game of the Year, Best PS3 game, Best Role-Playing game and Best Original Game Mechanic for the online integration.
 GameTrailers awarded it Best RPG and Best New intellectual property.
 IGN also awarded the game Best RPG for the PS3.
 X-Play awarded the multiplayer Best Gameplay Innovation.
 PC World awarded it Game of the Year.
 RPGamer awarded Demon's Souls RPG of the Year 2009, including Best Graphics and Best PS3 RPG.
 In 2015, Edge ranked the game 20th on their list of the greatest video games of all time.
-At the 2010 Interactive Achievement Awards, Demon's Souls was nominated for "Role-Playing/Massively Multiplayer Game of the Year" and "Outstanding Innovation in Gaming".
+At the 13th Annual Interactive Achievement Awards, Demon's Souls was nominated for "Role-Playing/Massively Multiplayer Game of the Year" and "Outstanding Innovation in Gaming".

 Legacy

-Demon's Souls has been cited as one of the greatest video games of all time.
+Demon's Souls has been cited as one of the greatest games of all time.
 It is noted as the first game of the Soulslike subgenre.
 Its success sparked a number of spiritual successors with similar gameplay by FromSoftware including Dark Souls, Bloodborne, and Elden Ring, which are also considered among the greatest games of all time.
 It is cited as an influence on The Witcher series, Journey, and Nioh, as well as features of the PlayStation 4.
-A remake was released as a launch title for the PlayStation 5 in 2020.